Ayngaran (film): Release

+Home media

+Aha acquired Ayngaran and premiered it on their streaming service on 9 June 2022.

 Reception

 The film opened to positive reviews from critics.
 The Times of India wrote that "On the whole, Ayngaran is definitely a film that speaks about a worthy cause, but it could have been made even better".
 Cinema Express opined that "Convenient turns and poor writing affects this good-intentioned film that speaks about the misfortune small inventors face".
-Behindwoods rated the film with 2.75/5 stating that, "Ayngaran is a film with strong performances and characterization, instead of three subplots, had the film stuck to one, we would have gotten a more crisp, tight film.
-Nevertheless, the messaging at the end is too honest and when the end credits roll, you'll have something to take away from Ayngaran.
-Overall Ayngaran is engaging with good performances and delivers an important message."
 A Critic from OTT Play gave 2.5 stars out of 5 and noted that " Ayngaran is a decent attempt that ends up as a movie which entertains in parts.
 Though there are engaging moments, more detailing of characters would have made it a better movie."